ConservationInternational/trends.earth/docs/source/for_users/faq/index.rst

 ________

 .. note::
-    Refer to the :ref:`data_sources` section for more information on data sources used in Trends.Earth.
+    Refer to the :ref:`input_data` section for more information on data sources used in Trends.Earth.

 When will you update datasets for the current year?
 ------------------------------------------------------------------